richiebonilla/hippy-hacker/README.md

 0. Run `git clone https://github.com/richieco/hippy-hacker.git` in the directory where you want the project to be located on your system.
-1. Navigate to the project directory in your terminal.
+1. Navigate to the project directory `cd hippy-hacker`.
 1. Run `npm install` to install the required dependencies.
 1. Open `config.json` and switch all the desired values from `false` to `true`.
 1. Open `input.txt` and add Github profile urls or usernames separated by commas.
 (New lines and whitespace do not matter.
 Up to your preference).